inspired99/roguelike-game/README.md

 When the game starts, random map is created by maze generator.

 You are playing a hero who is stuck in jungle full of evil orcs.

-The only thing which lets you stay alive is help of the Wizard, so the goal of the game - find him!
+The only thing which lets you stay alive is help of the Wizard, so the goal of the game - to find him!

 ## Key Control